Loosen Up Before Your Morning Run With This Stretch Routine

-Rolling out of bed is only half the battle of early morning runs.
-The next hurdle to jump before hitting the pavement is the muscle tightness and stiffness.
+Rolling out of bed (without hitting snooze!) for an early morning run takes some serious willpower, but the next hurdle to jump before hitting the pavement is the muscle tightness and stiffness.

 “When you’re sleeping, your muscles are largely inactive.
 Blood flow to muscles responds to demand, so when your muscles are resting, there is a reduction in circulation – your muscles are cooled down and they stiffen up,” Chelsea Long, MS, CSCS, exercise physiologist at HSS Sports Rehabilitation and Performance, explained.